I’d been wanting to visit El Gato Negro ever since it moved to King Street last year, but had never quite got round to it – for a variety of reasons.

 Despite its fairly understated exterior, there’s a lot going on once you walk through the doors, with a walk-in charcuterie bar on the ground floor, restaurant in the middle and rooftop cocktail bar to top things off.
 We were seated in the ground floor bar when we arrived, but were quickly whisked upstairs for the main event.

 The restaurant achieves the perfect level of feeling a bit fancy without coming off as pretentious.
 Exposed brickwork (as seems to be standard these days) lines one side of the room while an open kitchen lines the other.
 Meaning you can watch the chefs doing their thing while you eat – dinner and a show.

 After we’d got settled, Kilian, our hospitable host, took us through the specials and informed us that they’d usually recommend 2 or 3 dishes per person.
-So naturally we ordered 7, because we’ll be damned if someone tells us how much to eat.
+So naturally we ordered 7, because I’ll be damned if someone tells us how much to eat.

-Thirsts suitably quenched, we eagerly awaited our first dish.
 Food is brought out as and when it’s ready, in no particular order, so we were excited to see what would come out first.